ConstructionPlacements

 Advertisements

-Construction Engineer work Environment
+Construction Engineer Work Environment

-Many construction engineers divided their work time between an office and the actual construction site.
+Many construction engineers divide their work time between an office and the construction site.
 Office time may involve filling out safety forms, filing the necessary paperwork, and revising blueprints.
 On-site time may include monitoring operations, offering input during the process, and resource allocation.
 Construction engineers can expect the following from their work environment:

 • Sitting in an office environment while working on a computer.